reflectoring/reflectoring.github.io/_posts/methodology/2017-05-27-checklist-architecture-setup.md

 Some of the concerns are inspired by [arc42](http://www.arc42.de/) which provides a template that I often use as a basis for documenting a software architecture.

+I hope this helps any readers who are setting up a new Java-based software architecture.

 # Architecture Style